 Rosa Moy "My daughter Karina and I came to Dr. Webster and Sara Cherny scared and desperate for answers….Sara Cherny has such a sincere and witty personality that I was immediately drawn to her, and I can see my daughter was too.
 She explained step by step of what the genetic testing was for and how it would help us seek those answers we were looking for.
 She was so patient with us.
 We laughed and cried with her.
 She was a breath of fresh air for us, and I finally felt like we were on the right path to helping my daughter.
 She made us feel safe and … she refueled me with the strength to get my daughter through this."

 Karina Moy "Sara was providing emotional support when I needed it the most. … I never felt alone or confused about the situation after that initial appointment with Dr. Webster and Sara.
 I have an amazing team and support system.
 I can never truly describe how grateful I am for having them in my life.
 As a teenager, I was already overwhelmed with school and trying to find my “place” in life and adding this to my plate was so stressful.
 It was definitely a struggle dealing with all of this, but I did not have a single worry because I knew Sara and Dr. Webster had me and my case under control and I left Lurie’s that day knowing that EVERYTHING WAS GOING TO BE OKAY!"
 Pictured: Karina with genetic counselor Sara Cherny, MS

 Lurie Children's team of multidisciplinary genetic counselors.

-Pediatric Genetic Counseling Clinic Division of Genetics, Birth Defects and Metabolism 312.227.6120
+Pediatric Genetic Counseling Clinic Division of Genetics, Genomics and Metabolism 312.227.6120